elugo1/Touchdesigner-Resources/1.5_how nodes work/README.md

  - importing/exporting all video and photos
  - Connecting to video recording devices
  - rendering 3D scenes
  - filters/direct RGBA control for all textures in your scene
+ - Some concepts similar to Photoshop

 ### CHOPS